BarcelonaJS/speakers/README.md

 1. [Create a new talk](https://github.com/BarcelonaJS/speakers/issues/new?title=Title%20Your%20Awesome%20Talk&body=---%0Alevel:%20beginner%20%7C%20advanced%20%7C%20expert%0Alanguage:%20en%20%7C%20es%0Atwitter:%20YourTwitterHandle%0Atags:%0A%20%20-%20hello%0A%20%20-%20node%0A---%0A%0AYour%20awesome%20talk%20description)
 2. fill out the title, your Twitter handle, the level and language of the talk and the description
 3. That's it. :)

+## Time for your talk!

+- Screen ratio is 16:9 with high resolution
+- Min.
+24pt font size recommended
+- Hands-free mics are available
+- Please be at the event 5-10 minutes before start, to keep the organisers from freaking out

 ## After Your Talk